citp/privacy-policy-historical/g/gi/gia/giantmag.com.md

-> *The following text is extracted and transformed from the giantmag.com privacy policy that was archived on 2009-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091201040458id_/http%3A//giantmag.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the giantmag.com privacy policy that was archived on 2010-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100602023458id_/http%3A//giantmag.com/privacy) for the most accurate reproduction.*

-# Privacy | Giant Magazine Online
+# Privacy | GIANTLife

 _**L ast revised November 21, 2008**_